studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - Add attribute `data-transition="true"` to your link element.
 Without this attribute, the change'll be direct.
 (You need to use `<Link>`, not `<a ...>`)

+- If your link has anchor, you can constrol the behavior by adding `data-behavior="smooth|instant|auto"`.
+If GSAP SmoothScroller Plugin is active, the default is `smooth`.
+Without the plugin, default is `instant`.

 - Checkout the component `Transitor.jsx` for edit your transition